kmarkley/Indigo-State-Tree-Actions/README.md

 	HouseState__Contexts			[u'Rain',u'Guests']

-As well a variable for the boolean state of each context:
+There are also variables for the boolean state of each context:

 	HouseState__Context__Dark		False
 	HouseState__Context__Rain		True